osgi/osgi.enroute.site/_FAQ/500-gogo.md

 ### History/Editing

-In the Eclipse console you can unfortunately not edit the commands.
+In the Eclipse console, you can unfortunately not edit the commands.
 However, you can access the history using the bang ('!').

 	g! !ech
 	Hello World